-3.2.6 Upper Mechanical Seal (516)
+3.2.6 UPPER MECHANICAL SEAL (516)

-It is IMPORTANT to note that removal of this seal should not be attempted in the field.
-If leakage of this seal has been detected from the stator housing test as described in Section 2.2.2, the entire motor should be sent to the nearest authorised HIDROSTAL service centre for a complete inspection.
+It is IMPORTANT, to note that removal of this seal should not be attempted in the field.
+If leakage of this seal has been detected from the stator housing test as described in Section 2.2.2, the entire motor should be sent to the nearest authorized HIDROSTAL service center for a complete inspection.